LukeShortCloud/rootpages/src/openstack/developer.rst

    -  Wishlist

 -  Assigned to = The owner of the bug.
--  Milestone = The next development release that this is targetted to be fixed in.
+-  Milestone = The next development release that this is targeted to be fixed in.

 [3]